rishabhc32/zapcircle/content/posts/shape-detector.md

 __That's all Fellas.__

-> _The code was written in 2 days after 15 days of controlled carving to write some code, so there might be slight hiccups in the program._
+> _The code was written in 2 days after 15 days of controlled craving to write some code, so there might be slight hiccups in the program._